 - Designer make sure that the Contract Documents address and require the proper materials for anchor components and protection. - Contractor ensure that all materials and components comply with the Contract Plans, Specifications, FDOT Qualified Products List and the approved Shop Drawings.
 This includes but is not necessarily limited to: grout, permanent plastic grout caps, epoxy grout for pour-backs to anchors and seal coatings as necessary.
-Also, keep records of submittals, test reports, approved component deliveries, and track materials and components from delivery through installation at both precast yard and bridge site. - CEI verify that materials and components comply with contract requirements.
-Check and record submittals, test reports, component deliveries and installation at both precast yard and bridge site.
+Also, keep records of submittals, test reports, approved component deliveries, and track materials and components from delivery through installation at the bridge site. - CEI verify that materials and components comply with contract requirements.
+Check and record submittals, test reports, component deliveries and installation at the bridge site.